CEA-LIST/Moirai/README.md

 ## Work notes

 - After flushing, reset the clocks.
-- Special case: partioned process.
+- Special case: partitioned process, how to optimize?
-- Table of operations to dot.
+- Table of operations to dot for quick access?

+## To-do

+- Add a reliable broadcast layer (message buffering) and implement pulling at this layer.

 ## Helpers